 Even if your suspected Maine Coon has met some of these qualifications that are mentioned above, there’s still no real evidence that yours is a Pedigree.
 Here’s how to tell if your cat is a Maine Coon.

 FACT: The only way to tell 100% if you have a “real” Maine Coon is to have a Pedigree for your cat that shows the bloodlines for at least 4 generations.
 Every cat listed on the Pedigree should have “Maine Coon” as the breed type, or it can also have MCO (which is the code for Maine Coon”).

 Every “Purebred” Maine Coon should be registered (or have the option to be registered) with a participating Cat Club.
 This will give you registration papers for your kitten showing that he/she is a Pedigree Maine Coon and the Pedigree has been verified with the association.
-When you buy your Maine Coon from a Reputable Maine Coon breeder, you can rest assured that you’re getting a Pedigree cat.
+When you buy your Maine Coon from reputable Maine Coon breeders, you can rest assured that you’re getting a Pedigree cat.

-The Two biggest cat clubs int he United States are TICA (The International Cat Association) and CFA (Cat Fancier’s Association).
+The Two biggest cat clubs in the United States are TICA (The International Cat Association) and CFA (Cat Fancier’s Association).
 Every breeder should be registered with a cat club.
-All of the breeding cats gets registered into the database, along with their certified Pedigrees.
-When a litter is born, the breeder identifies the parents, and registers the litter of kittens.
+All of the breeding cats get registered into the database, along with their certified Pedigrees.
+When a litter is born, the breeder identifies the parents and registers the litter of kittens.
 Then the registration papers can be sent to the new owners of the kitten at the breeder’s discretion.
 At that time, the new owner can register themselves as the owner of their Pedigree Maine Coon and receive official documentation from the appropriate cat club.